-Drummer Kenney Jones was already very highly-regarded in the British rock scene by the end of 1978, when he got the unexpected opportunity of a lifetime: being tapped to replace the late Keith Moon in the Who.
-The group announced their new drummer in January of 1979, but Jones’ tenure with the band would prove to be difficult and relatively brief, punctuated by internal strife and changing musical trends.
+Kenney Jones was already highly regarded in the British rock scene by the end of 1978, when he got the unexpected opportunity of a lifetime: being tapped to replace the late Keith Moon as drummer in the Who.
+The group announced its new drummer in January 1979, but Jones' tenure with the band would prove to be difficult and relatively brief, punctuated by internal strife and changing musical trends.

 "I just felt that Keith was such an extraordinary drummer, to try and replace him was just ridiculous," Daltrey recalled in 1994.
 "We just filled the gap and pushed it back into the same slot with a drummer who was quite obviously the completely wrong drummer.
 I'm not saying he's a bad drummer.
 I'm not saying he's a bad guy.
 I didn't dislike the guy, but I just felt he wasn't the right drummer for the Who.
 It's like having a wheel off a Cadillac stuck onto a Rolls Royce.
 It's a great wheel but it's the wrong one."